Wenish/virtual-q-api/README.md

 1. Install Python 3.x on your machine. https://www.python.org/

+2. Initialize your venv
+`python -m venv env`

+3. Activate your environment

+For Linux Based OS or Mac-OS
+`source venv/bin/activate`

+For Windows with CMD
+`.\venv\Scripts\activate.bat`

-2. Install the project dependencies.
+4. Install the project dependencies

+Run those commands in the root folder of the project:
+`pip install --upgrade pip`
+`pip install -r requirements.txt`

+5. Run Database Migrations

-Run this command in the root folder of the project:
+Run this command in the root folger of the project:
-`npm ci`
+`python manage.py migrate`

-3. Start development server
+6. Start development server

+6.1 Run this command in the root folder of the project:
+`python manage.py runserver`

-3.1 You also need to start the Backend API "Virtual Q API".
+6.2 You also need to start the Frontend Web Client "Virtual Q Web Client".
 (Check out the other Readme for detail instructions for that.)

-Run this command in the root folder of the project:
-`npm run dev`

 ## Build project to make it ready for deployment

+// TODO

+## Run Tests

 // TODO